-These instructions are for use in AQA Applied General qualifications, OCR Cambridge Nationals, GCE unitised AS and A-level qualifications†, ELC and Project qualifications.
+These instructions are for use in AQA Applied General qualifications, OCR Cambridge Nationals, CCEA GCE unitised AS and A-level qualifications, WJEC GCE legacy AS and A-level Health & Social Care, ELC and Project qualifications.
 They may also apply to other awarding body specific Level 1, Level 2 or Level 3 qualifications.
 Centres should refer to awarding body instructions.

 These instructions are additional to any guidelines or regulations an individual awarding body may issue.
-If there is conflict between the awarding body's guidelines or regulations and these instructions, the awarding body's guidelines and subject-specific instructions shall take precedence.
+If there is conflict between the awarding body's guidelines or regulations and these instructions, the awarding body's guidelines and subject-specific instructions will take precedence.

-These instructions are applicable from 1 September 2019.
+These instructions are applicable from 1 September 2021.

-Changes made to the contents of this booklet since the previous version (1 September 2018 to 31 August 2019) are highlighted for easy identification.
+Changes made to the contents of this booklet since the previous version (1 September 2020 to 31 August 2021) are highlighted for easy identification.